 In the News

-Dr. Troiani, a retired U.S. Navy commander, is Associate Professor of Clinical Psychology and founder of the Adler School's programs in military psychology.
+Dr. Troiani, a retired U.S. Navy commander, is Associate Professor of Clinical Psychology and founder of the Adler University's programs in military psychology.

 Click here to read "Bowe Bergdahl faces many psychological challenges ahead."

 The Adler School of Professional Psychology has provided quality education through a scholar/practitioner model for 60 years.
 Its mission is to continue the pioneering work of Alfred Adler by graduating socially responsible practitioners, engaging communities, and advancing social justice.
 The Adler School enrolls more than 1,200 students in doctoral and master’s degree programs and offerings at its campuses in Chicago, Illinois, and Vancouver, British Columbia, and through Adler Online.

 office: 312.662.4126 | cell: 312.771.0126